SilverBright/Amazon_Charts/spec.md

 # Specifications for the CLI Assessment

 Specs:
-- [x] Have a CLI for interfacing with the application
+- [x] cli.rb file will run the application and interact with the user
-- [x] Pull data from an external source
+- [x] Data was scraped from Amazon.
-- [x] Implement both list and detail views
+- [x] A menu view has been implemented.
+When the user enters a selection, the details will be visible.